p4lang/p4runtime/README.md

 ## Guidelines for using Google Protobuf in backwards-compatible ways

-There are no strict rules here for updating P4Runtime Protobuf message definitions, only advice written by those with experience in using Google Protobuf for applications while they have been extended over time.
-They are here for learning and reference.
+There are no strict rules here for updating P4Runtime protobuf message definitions, only advice written by those with experience in using protobuf for applications while they have been extended over time.
+They are here for learning and reference:

 * [Updating Proto Definitions Without Updating Code](https://developers.google.com/protocol-buffers/docs/overview#updating-defs)
 * [Updating A Message Type](https://developers.google.com/protocol-buffers/docs/proto3#updating)